Divakar-2508/url_shortener/README.md

 Title:

-    Simple and Efficient URL Shortener with Rocket (Clearer and highlights framework)
+    Simple and Efficient URL Shortener with Rocket.

 Description:

     A lightweight and easy-to-use URL shortener built with Rust's blazing-fast Rocket framework.
-(Emphasizes both speed and ease of use)

 How to Use: